runtimeverification/kontrol-workshop-ethcc-7/4-external-computation/README.md

 ```
 forge script src/ExternalComputation.sol:ExternalComputation --sig severalCountersDump
 ```
-This will produce a [JSON](./state-dump/StateDump.json) where each entry is an address indicating it's state:
+This will produce a [JSON](./state-dump/StateDump.json) where each entry is an address indicating its state:
 ```json
   "0x2e234dae75c793f67a35089c9d99245e1c58470b": {
     "nonce": "0x1",